NoWaterProject/NoWaterServer/NoWater.md

 # (Group 6: Our Name is NoWater) ParknShop interface documentation
 * How to confirm the user?
 We get the token from cookie, and use the token searching redis to get the userId, and use the userId searching redis to get the real token.
-If the token from cookie is equal to the real token, the user is login.
+If the token from cookie is equal to the real token, we can confirm the user is login.
 * The Return should be JSON.

 ## Customer Interface（interface path is started with customer）